desmondlzy/slurmmy/README.md

 ```
 The program will keep watching the slurm queue, and submit new tasks via `srun` once there is an avaiable machine.

 You shall be all set!
-Have a cup of :coffee: or go to :sleeping:!
-(You may want to use `nohup` or `tmux` to keep it running after your current session ends...)
+Have a cup of :coffee: or go to :sleeping: (You may want to use `nohup` or `tmux` to keep it running after your current session expires...)

 Usage
 ------------------
-Always invoke `dispatcher.py` as the entry point, which provides you with these command line arguments (inspect them via `-h`)
+Following the above section, you could leverage the command line arguments (inspect them via `-h`) as per your own cases and environments to get optimized running scheduling.

 - `--tasks-per-machine`: Number of tasks (number of lines of commands in the input file) allocated to one server each time. (default: 1)
 - `--num-machines`: Number of worker machines you want to use.
 It should not exceed the maximum number available to you as per your slurm configuration. (default: 2)
 - `--num-processes`: Number of processes to launch on each worker machine to run the allocated task using process-level parallelism (via `multiprocessing.Pool`).
 If set to 1, no parallelism will be conducted. *Usually, this number shouldn't exceed the number of cores applied through slurm for each task (i.e. `-c`).* (default: 1)
-- `--slurmargs`: The arguments that will be directly passed to `srun`.
-All arguments should be enclosed in a pair of double quotation marks.
+- `--slurmargs`: Required arguments for `srun`.
+Everything here should be enclosed in a pair of quotation marks and will be directly passed to `srun` during the execution.
 For example, `--slurmargs="--gres=gpu:1 -c=10"`.
-Refer to the their [cheatsheet](https://slurm.schedmd.com/pdfs/summary.pdf) for more information.
+Refer to slurm's [cheatsheet](https://slurm.schedmd.com/pdfs/summary.pdf) for more details.

 Notes
 ------------------